 How Often Should You Get a Dental Cleaning?

-Visual exam: The dentist begins with a visual exam, often using a mirror to check the teeth and gums for obvious concerns.
+- Visual exam: The dentist checks the teeth and gums for obvious concerns.

-X-rays if needed: Depending on your needs, X-rays may be taken to look for cavities, bone loss, or other issues that are not visible during a basic exam.
+- X-rays if needed: X-rays may be taken to look for cavities, bone loss, or other issues that are not visible during a basic exam.

-Screening for abnormalities: The visit may also include a check of the mouth, throat, and surrounding tissues for lesions, lumps, swelling, or other abnormalities.
+- Screening for abnormalities: The mouth, throat, and surrounding tissues may be checked for lesions, lumps, swelling, or other abnormalities.

-Removing plaque and tartar: The cleaning itself involves removing plaque and tartar buildup from the teeth and along the gumline.
+- Removing plaque and tartar: The cleaning removes plaque and tartar buildup from the teeth and along the gumline.

-Polishing and flossing: After buildup is removed, the teeth are typically polished and flossed to help leave the mouth feeling cleaner and smoother.
+- Polishing and flossing: After buildup is removed, the teeth are typically polished and flossed.

 Routine cleanings are often just one part of preventive care.
 Depending on what your dentist sees during your visit, you may also benefit from a dental checkup, preventative dental care, or a review of your oral hygiene basics at home.